Embed Conversational Video Interface

 <iframe

-allow="camera; microphone; fullscreen; display-capture"
+allow="camera; microphone; fullscreen; display-capture; autoplay"

 style="width: 100%; height: 500px; border: none;">